janverschelde/PHCpack/src/doc/source/options.rst

    distributed under the terms of the GNU General Public License as published by the Free Software Foundation.

-   Stable mixed volumes count all affine solutions (not only those with nonzero coordinates) and lead to polyhedral homotopies that compute all affine solutions.
+   With the :index:`stable mixed volume` we count *all* affine solutions (not only those with nonzero coordinates) and then and obtain polyhedral homotopies that compute all affine solutions.

 phc -o : writes the contents of the symbol table of an input system
 -------------------------------------------------------------------